Translation of the Final Fantasy IV Documents on Settings Book

 Infused with the spirit of the nature-loving silver dragon; is swift and agile, like its namesake.
 The spear is greatly effective against dragons.

-A Girl with Concealed Emotions but a Smouldering Heart
+A Girl of Unspoken Emotions but a Smouldering Heart

 Name: Rosa Farrell